mdsimon2/RPi-CamillaDSP/README.md

 sudo nano /boot/firmware/config.txt
 ```

-In the section starting with "# Config settings specific to arm64" add ,dr_mode=host after dtoverlay=dwc2 such that it looks like the line below.
-Reboot for the changes to take effect.
+In the section starting with "# Config settings specific to arm64", add ,dr_mode=host after dtoverlay=dwc2 such that it looks like the line below.
+Reboot the RPi for the changes to take effect.

 ```
 # Config settings specific to arm64